 TALI Family Training

-A family guide, including two videos and a work packet, to help families and their hard-of-hearing child on overcoming the effects of hearing loss.
+A family guide to help families understand and engage more with their hard of hearing child on overcoming the effects of hearing loss.

 Work Type: Live Well Collaborative Co-Op Fall 2020 | Motion, Illustration